Palbociclib (Ibrance): New presentation

 Prescribers: What you need to know

-The palbociclib capsules (Ibrance) are changing to a tablet.
-They will start coming into the market from October 2021.
+The palbociclib capsules (Ibrance) changed to a tablet.
+They started coming into the market from October 2021.

 There is no change to the active ingredient of palbociclib, Ibrance.
 The dosing remains once daily, with available doses of 125 mg, 100 mg and 75 mg.
 The tablets continue to follow the treatment schedule of 3 weeks on, 1 week off.